-- 2.27 The EA has been actively involved in the preparation of the Council's Strategic Flood Risk Assessment, including the stages of strategic site selection and distribution options.
-The EA advise that the document demonstrates a robust knowledge of the flood risk challenges in the District. - 2.28 Flood defences are present within the District, and in recent years Selby and the surrounding area have been provided with modern flood defences in order to protect it from the sort of major flooding event that occurred in the year 2000.
+- 2.30 The EA has been actively involved in the preparation of the Council's Strategic Flood Risk Assessment 2010 update including the stages of strategic site selection and distribution options.
+The EA advises that the document demonstrates a robust knowledge of the flood risk challenges in the District.
+The SFRA will be updated as part of a program working with the EA, IDB and NYCC as the strategic flood risk authority. - 2.31 Flood defences are present within the District, and in recent years Selby and the surrounding area have been provided with modern flood defences in order to protect it from the sort of major flooding event that occurred in the year 2000.